JannisBittlmayer/bar-bot/README.md

 ## Power to the Process - A modularity-focused ordering system for use with robotic bartenders

 This project includes a full ordering system that uses the Cloud Process Execution Engine (CPEE) as an connection point to be used with one or more robotic bartenders.
 On the other side, a Discord bot is used as the user interface for ordering while a REST API connecting the two manages rules, orders and finding matches.
 The key focus is process-side modularity, as the system is designed to be easily adaptable to different use cases without changing any server-side code.
+For a quick demo, check the [Demonstration](#demonstration) section.

 # Table of Contents
 1. [Features](#features)